Late sales rebound helps US automakers avoid 2020 disaster

 Schuster said he expects 2021 sales to rise to 15.7 million this year as inventory improves in the second and third quarters.
 He doesn’t expect a return to 17 million until at least 2024.

-For the year, sales of fully electric vehicles rose 9.9% to 260,092, according to Autodata Corp., with Tesla’s Model 3 small car leading the leading the way with am 18.3% increase.
+For the year, sales of fully electric vehicles rose 9.9% to 260,092, according to Autodata Corp.

 Sales of cars continued to fall, dropping to 28.3% of the market, with trucks and SUVs making up 71.7%.